PhilDL/product-feedback-app/README.md

 - [Storybook](https://storybook.js.org) - Storybook: UI component explorer for frontend developers

 ### What I learned

+My initial requirement was to practice some TypeScript, so I used a lot (https://react-typescript-cheatsheet.netlify.app/)[https://react-typescript-cheatsheet.netlify.app/] and tried to apply some of the good practices.

 I wasn't sure wich technology between Remix and NextJS to practice/learn so i begin by doing a Design System of React components with StoryBook and Tailwind (easier to migrate between Next and Remix, i also wanted to use something else than styled components).
 The goal was to make a Fullstack App.